 It’s because nitro cold brew has no ice in it, so a 16oz cup of it is all nitro cold brew, while a 16oz cup of regular cold brew is partially ice.
 So there is just more liquid in a cup of nitro cold brew and therefore more caffeine.

-Cold brew coffee infused with nitrogen, known as nitro cold brew, has a creamier and sweeter taste than regular cold brew and is higher in caffeine than most other coffee drinks because of how cold brew is made and because it’s served without ice.
+Cold brew coffee infused with nitrogen, known as nitro cold brew, has a creamier and sweeter taste than a regular cold brew and is higher in caffeine than most other coffee drinks because of how cold brew is made and because it’s served without ice.

-However it isn’t the most caffeinated drink out there, and has less caffeine per ounce than the regular drip coffee blonde and pike roast at Starbucks.
+However, it isn’t the most caffeinated drink out there and has less caffeine per ounce than the regular drip coffee blonde and pike roast at Starbucks.

 If you’re a nitro cold brew fan or would like to try the drink for the first time, you can get cans of Starbucks nitro cold brew black unsweetened, with vanilla sweet cream, or with dark caramel flavoring on Amazon here.

 I hope this article was helpful for you!
 If you’d like to learn more about Starbucks, cold brew, and pretty much anything else coffee, be sure to check out the rest of my website!